dsrichard97/cdc_births/questions_and_answers.md

 Assault   |  100411|
 Homicide  |    3440|

-**3.** Which are the 3 most common crimes reported and what percentage amount are they from the total amount of reported crimes?
+**3.** Which counties report the highest incidence of births with abnormal conditions?

 ```sql
 WITH get_top_crime AS (